• Global Maritime Jurisdictions: Unveiling Excellence - Mauritius Edition

 Key Features and Benefits of Vessel Registration in Mauritius:

-• Connectivity to over 35 ports: ensuring widespread maritime accessibility.
+• Connectivity to over 35 ports, ensuring widespread maritime accessibility.

-• Dry dock facilities: providing ship maintenance.
+• Dry dock facilities to provide ship maintenance.

 • Favourable tax system: